 This street in El Centro is chock full of apartments.

 To find such a place, you will want to search online for “short-term rentals” or “vacation rentals.”
 If you prefer to search one-by-one, here are a few companies to begin with.
 We suggest comparing websites to see what is the best fit.
 Be sure to verify the total cost for your stay before you book; just as hotels add taxes, some of these sites have add-ons, like security deposits or a one-time cleaning fee.

 - Airbnb (get a $20 credit toward your first stay if you register from this link)

-UPDATE 2018: You can use Tripping to search across various vacation rental sites.
-Tripping.com is an online search engine and aggregator for vacation rentals.
-It aggregates over 10 million listings in more than 150,000 cities worldwide.
-(I found over 300 properties in Cuenca.)
+UPDATE 2018: You can use a site like Tripping to search across various vacation rental sites at once.
+I found over 300 properties in Cuenca.

 TIP: in some locations, hotels actually are less expensive, so compare prices for both.

 Living with Cuencanos can be a great experience!

 There are also a number of weekly expat meet-ups around town so as soon as we arrived we started our apartment search by asking all the expats we met about rentals.
 You never know when someone may know of a good place to rent short- or long-term.
 We also could have asked on online Cuenca expat groups (including on Facebook!) but we didn't think of that until later.

 Word of mouth is how we found our very first apartment in Cuenca.
 The building was in “Gringolandia,” a part of the city that is chock-full of new condos and popular with North American expatriates.